There is so much I want to tell you about martinis. I could keep you up all night.

-Indeed, if you make them yourself, you have complete control over the contents, the setting – and of course – the service.
+Indeed, if you make them yourself, you have complete control over some of the most important elements: the ingredients, the setting – and of course – the service.

 You will also see below that once you have mastered the basics, they are actually very simple, and not at all time consuming to make.

 Let’s start with the contents.
 You will need a bottle of gin (or vodka if you prefer of course).